marianasofiabraz/ganguebuefixe/README.md

-# ☁️🇳🇿 GREENHOUSE GASES IN NEW ZEALAND ☁️🇳🇿
+# GREENHOUSE GASES IN NEW ZEALAND ☁️🇳🇿

 📅️ **Última actualização**: 27 de maio de 2021

-❗️if you would like an english version, please contact me or my colleague
+❗️If you would like an english version, please contact me or my colleague.

 ℹ️ **Os nossos dados:**